 How often do you need dental X-rays?

 You should get a bitewing twice a year.
 It is convenient to do this during your bi-annual check-ups.
-An intraoral periapical should be done when you’re a new patient to an office.
+An intraoral periapical should be done when you are a new patient to an office.

 Other than that, X-rays are not routine procedures.
-They are rather done when something unexpected happens or if you are considering some kind of invasive treatment.
-Radiographs can also be great in diagnosing dental problems.
+They are done instead when something unexpected happens or when you are considering an invasive treatment.
+Radiographs can also be very useful for diagnosing dental problems.

 How much radiation is there in dental X-rays?